 The school year has started with a bang!
-You started the school year off organized.
+You began the school year with organization.
 Now you’re hoping your kids stay organized, study for their tests, and use that nice family computer center you set up.
-I can tell you that this WILL happen, but you will need to do some training first.
+I can tell you that this WILL happen, but you will need to do some training first to master school organization.

 Sunday night is Backpack Clean-Sweep.
 Time to get out every crumb and scrap of paper.
 Last year, I’m pretty sure my son was carrying an extra 20 pounds of “treasures” in his backpack that had nothing to do with school.
 If we can train our kids to do this, we can conquer the world!

-We’ve been using the Launch Pad (idea #6 below) for years, but using the new Sunday Night Backpack Clean-Sweep is new to my family this year.
-We’re setting aside 30 minutes each night to get organized for the week.
+We’ve been using the Launch Pad (idea #6 below) for years, but using the new Sunday Night Backpack Clean-Sweep is new to my family this year but is becoming essential to our school organization.
+We have been setting aside 30 minutes each night to get organized for the week.
 This is our planned maintenance session to get on top of our things before it becomes a mess.

 Our plan is that once our children are organizing their backpacks every Sunday night on their own, it will give us the time to get organized ourselves.